Inserting Coveo Components

 Ensure to select the Comply with Intelligent Term Detection (ITD) check box when associating the model.

-- On the Query Pipelines page, select the query pipeline used by your Coveo Insight Panel Lightning Component and then in the Action bar, click Edit components.
+- On the Query Pipelines page, click the query pipeline used by your Coveo Insight Panel Lightning Component, and then click Edit components in the Action bar.

 - On the subpage that opens, select the Advanced tab, and then click Query parameters on the left side of the page.